mrstone14/TC4-shield/hardware/TC4ESP/readme.md

 - thermocouples interface
     TC4ESP use the same MCP3424 capable ADC, but raise the performance bar at other level, adding for each thermocouple a dedicate amplifier with cold junction compensation, from the AD849x line, manufactured by Analog Devices.
-    With this combo the resolution and sample rate is in the same ballpark as the phidgets device, at 1/4 cost, or less.
-ADC and amplifiers were used as ready soldered breadboards from eBay, total cost of an ADC and two amplifier boards, about $15.
+    With this setup the resolution and sample rate is in the same ballpark as the phidgets device, at 1/4 cost, or less.
+    ADC and amplifiers used were bought as ready soldered breadboards from eBay, total cost of an ADC and two amplifier boards, about $15.
     The performance of this solution is now 0.012 C degree resolution (LSB), and 60 ms sample time - per channel - so 16 samples per second for single TC, and 8 samples per second for two measurements.
     The sample time is now smaller because ADC works in 16 bit mode, instead 18 bit, faster and more stable.
     Amplifiers are available for K and J types only.
 Not sure how popular is the T type thermocouple, though...